apache/trafficcontrol/docs/source/api/v2/deliveryservices_id_routing.rst

 ``GET``
 =======
-Retrieves routing method statistics for a particular :term:`Delivery Service`
+Retrieves the aggregated routing percentages for a given :term:`Delivery Service`.
+This is accomplished by polling stats from all online Traffic Routers via the :ref:`tr-api-crs-stats` route.

 :Auth.
 Required: Yes
 :Roles Required: None\ [#tenancy]_
 :Response Type:  Object

+.. note:: Only HTTP or DNS :term:`Delivery Services` can be requested.

 Request Structure
 -----------------